KEEP LEARNING suggests a Harvard Medical School article:

 The ASA is supported by dues of $75.00 per month for each resident over 60, and donations from members of the larger community who are interested in ASA programs.

-Please click on the ASA Website for programs to a list of current and recent offerings.
+Please click on the ASA Website for programs, and a list of current and recent offerings.